Adelina Dematti de Alaye

+Biography

 Dematti was a native of Chivilcoy, Buenos Aires Province, where she was born in 1927.
 She lived in Carhué, Azul, and Brandsen before moving to La Plata with her family.

-Her 21-year-old son, Carlos Esteban, was kidnapped On May 5, 1977, while riding his bicycle in the Ensenada neighborhood of Buenos Aires during the Dirty War.
+Her 21-year-old son, Carlos Esteban, was kidnapped on May 5, 1977, while riding his bicycle in the Ensenada neighborhood of Buenos Aires during the Dirty War.
 The kidnappers, dressed in civilian clothing, were recognized as members of the Argentine Navy.
 Her son's disappearance led to her involvement with the Mothers of the Plaza de Mayo.
 Later on, she was engaged in Madres de Plaza de Mayo Línea Fundadora.

 In 2009, the National University of La Plata awarded Dematti an honorary doctorate for her activism on behalf of human rights.
 She was also honored as an illustrious citizen by the cities of Chivilcoy and La Plata.

 Adelina Dematti de Alaye died in La Plata, Buenos Aires Province, on May 24, 2016, at the age of 88.